dart-lang/site-www/src/_guides/language/extension-methods.md

 ```
 <div class="prettify-filename">lib/string_apis.dart</div>

-To create a local extension that’s visible only in
+To create a local extension that's visible only in
-the library where it’s declared,
+the library where it's declared,
 either omit the extension name or give it a name
 that starts with an underscore (`_`).